patel-shivam/patel-shivam.github.io/index.md

 I consider myself fortunate to be working with Prof. Vivek Borkar for my Bachelor's Thesis Project.

-My last summer was spent at the beautiful [USC](https://www.usc.edu) [Viterbi School of Engineering](https://viterbischool.usc.edu) working with [Prof. Meisam Razaviyayn](https://sites.usc.edu/razaviyayn/) on fair ML.
+I spent the wonderful Summer of '23 at the beautiful [USC](https://www.usc.edu) [Viterbi School of Engineering](https://viterbischool.usc.edu) working with [Prof. Meisam Razaviyayn](https://sites.usc.edu/razaviyayn/) on fair ML.
 My research was supported by the [IUSSTF-Viterbi](https://iusstf.org/iusstf-viterbi-program) research grant by the Government of India.

 Previously, I have had the great chance of working under [Prof. Sandeep Juneja](https://www.tcs.tifr.res.in/~sandeepj/) at the [Tata Institute of Fundamental Research](https://www.tifr.res.in/).
 Our research was mainly focused around climate modelling using algorithms, and some high level stochastic climatological physics.
 I explored various algorithms that are(/can be) used for climate prediction at various time scales.